 Doctors typically diagnose cancer via a biopsy, which can be invasive and expensive.
-A better way to diagnose the disease would be to detect telltale tumor cells floating in the bloodstream, but such a test has proved difficult to develop because stray cancer cells are rare, and it’s difficult to separate them from the mélange of cells in circulation.
+A better way would be to detect telltale tumor cells floating in the bloodstream, but such a test has proved difficult to develop because stray cancer cells are rare, and it’s difficult to separate them from the mélange of cells in circulation.

 Now researchers from Massachusetts General Hospital and Harvard Medical School say they’ve built a microfluidic device that can quickly grab nearly any type of tumor cell, an advance that may one day lead to simple blood tests for detecting or tracking cancer.

-Similar, existing devices—including earlier versions developed by the authors of the study in Wednesday’s online issue of Science Translational Medicine—depend on tumor-specific biomarkers on the surface of the cells to pull them out of a blood sample, meaning that a given device won’t work for all cancer types.
-What’s more, the efficiency by which the tumor cells are purified from other cell types is generally low and time-consuming.
+Similar, existing devices—including earlier versions developed by the authors of the current study, which appears in Wednesday’s online issue of Science Translational Medicine—depend on tumor-specific biomarkers on the surface of the cells to pull them out of a blood sample, meaning that a given device won’t work for all cancer types.
+What’s more, the process of separating the tumor cells from other cell types is generally inefficient and time-consuming.
 In a given blood sample, circulating tumor cells are rare—there may be only one tumor cell for every billion cells.

-The new device is a “substantial step forward from previous microfluidic devices,” says Peter Kuhn, a circulating-tumor-cell researcher at the Scripps Research Institute.
-Kuhn was not involved in the study.
+The new device is a “substantial step forward from previous microfluidic devices,” says Peter Kuhn, who studies circulating tumor cells at the Scripps Research Institute but was not involved in the study.
 The device combines existing microfluidic techniques of cell sorting into a single device, he says.
 The result is that the tumor cells can be pulled out of a blood sample quicker, and without prior knowledge of their molecular characteristics.

-Mehmet Toner, director of the BioMicroElectroMechanical Systems Resource Center at MGH, and colleagues report that their latest chip can isolate circulating-tumor cells in the blood, and could apply to all types of cancer.
+Mehmet Toner, director of the BioMicroElectroMechanical Systems Resource Center at MGH, and colleagues report that their latest chip can isolate circulating tumor cells in the blood and that it could help detect all types of cancer.
 “For our earlier chip, you needed to know something on the surface of the tumor cells,” says Toner.
 In those devices, a small sample of blood would flow through microfluidic chambers, some of which contained an antibody that grabbed tumor cells.
 That system also took four to five hours to process a single blood sample.
 “But for early detection and to make this useful for virtually all cancers, we needed to increase the throughput and to make it [tumor-type] independent,” he says.

 Identifying these wandering tumor cells could also help researchers study a cancer’s progression and help doctors track treatments or screen for new cases.
 By studying the surface proteins or genetic profiles of the cancer cells, doctors and researchers could learn which mutations are present in the cancer and perhaps tailor molecularly targeted treatments accordingly.
 The authors show that 15 tumor cells were recovered from a blood sample from a prostate cancer patient.
 The gene expression levels of each cell were studied individually and a mix of mutations was found.